The average salary for a Landscape Manager is $51,330.

 Landscape managers ensure that the landscaping standards of the hiring company are maintained.
 This involves planning the design of the landscape, with day-to-day operations including overseeing maintenance crews, maintaining budgets, conducting soil analysis, and performing grounds inspections.
 Depending on the specific needs of the position, ordering equipment and implementing new features may also be required.
 Equipment varies in function and operation, but general experience with landscaping…Read more

 Landscape Manager Tasks

-Perform insect and disease identification and control in designated gardens and landscape areas.
+- Perform insect and disease identification and control in designated gardens and landscape areas.

-Assist with scheduling employees, delegating job tasks, maintaining inventory and creating written reports and correspondence.
+- Assist with scheduling employees, delegating job tasks, maintaining inventory and creating written reports and correspondence.

 - Design and implement all renovation projects and manage the personnel assigned to these projects.

 - Train and supervise employees of the landscaping crew.

 Job Satisfaction for Landscape Manager

 Explore the most common career paths for Landscape Manager.
 Thickness and color of lines indicates popularity of movement from one job to the next.
 Visit our career path planner

 What is the Pay by Experience Level for Landscape Managers?

 An entry-level Landscape Manager with less than 1 year experience can expect to earn an average total compensation (includes tips, bonus, and overtime pay) of $42,500 based on 8 salaries.
 An early career Landscape Manager with 1-4 years of experience earns an average total compensation of $44,793 based on 105 salaries.
 A mid-career Landscape Manager with 5-9 years of experience earns an average total compensation of $47,569 based on 120 salaries.
 An experienced Landscape Manager with 10-19 years of experience earns an average total compensation of $52,694 based on 195 salaries.
 In their late career (20 years and higher), employees earn an average total compensation of $57,741.